jelic98/raf_nlp/README.md

 ### Other

-* scan through vocabulary if word is not found in the map
+* scan vocabulary if word is not found in the map
 * file read/write binary data instad of text
 * match every malloc with free (bug in 3.txt corpus)
 * multithreading
-* all api functions should be void
+* all functions should be void
 * isolate modules into separate headers

-### Note
-* vocabulary reduction is not required

 ### Random